 If successful, the HCEO will collect the judgment debt, costs incurred, your transfer up fee, interest at a current rate of 8% and their fees, costs and charges from the judgment debtor.
 They can also seize and sell goods to recover the amount of the debt.

-HCEOs earn their fees from the judgment debtor, but only when they collect.
+HCEOs earn their fees from the judgment debtor, but only when they collect amounts due.
 If the HCEO is unable to collect, there is an industry regulated compliance fee of £75 plus VAT paid by the creditor.
 Other than the compliance fee, the HCEO receives no income for an unsuccessful enforcement.

 On an attachment of earnings order a proportion of the debtor’s salary or other earnings is deducted to recover a debt owed.
 Once approved it is the employer’s responsibility to deduct the funds and pay the court.